Crusader states: Economy

 The Franks provided an import market for clothing and finished goods.
 They adopted the more monetised indigenous economic system using a hybrid coinage of northern Italian and southern French silver European coins; Frankish copper coins minted in Arabic and Byzantine styles; and silver and gold dirhams and dinars.
 After 1124, the Franks copied Egyptian dinars, creating Jerusalem's gold bezant.
-Following the collapse of the first kingdom of Jerusalem in 1187, trade replaced agriculture in the economy, and the circulation of western coins predominated.
+Following the collapse of the first kingdom of Jerusalem in 1187, trade replaced agriculture in the economy, and the circulation of Western European coins predominated.
 Although Tyre, Sidon and Beirut minted silver pennies and copper coins, there is little evidence of systematic attempts to create a unified currency.

 The Italian maritime republics of Pisa, Venice, and Genoa were enthusiastic crusaders whose commercial wealth provided the Franks with financial foundations and naval resources.
 In return, these cities and others, like Amalfi, Barcelona, and Marseilles, received commercial rights and access to Eastern markets.
 Over time, this developed into colonial communities with property and jurisdiction.
 Largely located in the ports of Acre, Tyre, Tripoli, and Sidon, communes of Italians, Provençals, and Catalans had distinct cultures and exerted autonomous political power separate from the Franks.
 They remained intricately linked to their towns of origin, giving them monopolies over foreign trade, banking, and shipping.
 Opportunities to extend trade privileges were taken.
 In 1124, for example, the Venetians received one-third of Tyre and its territories with exemption from taxes in return for Venetian participation in the siege.
 These ports were unable to replace Alexandria and Constantinople as the major commercial centres of commerce but competed with monarchs and each other to maintain economic advantage.
 The number of communes never reached more than the hundreds.
 Their power derived from the support of home cities.
 By the mid-13th century, the rulers of the communes barely recognised the authority of the Franks and divided Acre into several fortified miniature republics.